 In my opinion, intensity and work ethic are skills that can be improved, just like shooting or ball handling.
 Yes, there are those occasional student-athletes who do not respond, but I have learned a few things that can help make a practice more intense.

 Some of these strategies we use at Tennessee Tech, and some I have seen used at other schools.
 In both situations, a coach is the catalyst to making practice more intense.

 The number one way to help make practice more intense is improved communication.
 Teams that communicate trust each other, and teammates that trust each other will play hard for each other.
 Kevin Eastman with the Boston Celtics said that communication does these six things for their team:

-- Intimidates the offense (can play with other teams’ heads)
+- Intimidates the other team’s offense

 - Gives you a head start at whatever your next movement is (i.e. fighting a screen; early communication allows you to start fighting through a screen before the screener makes contact)